HoldenFolk/BikeRentalDApp/m5/Prototype.md

 ### The deposit option

 An easy way to enforce this is by requiring the user to make a deposit equivalent to the cost of replacing the bicycle.
-This option is not adapted to all users as it requires having a large amount of ETH in their wallet.
+This option is not adapted to all users as it requires them to have a large amount of ETH in their wallet.
 However, this may be a satisfying option for hard privacy fundamentalists who don't want any personal data involved in the process.
 As a service centered on privacy, we felt like it was legitimate to give them this possibility.

 ### The revocable privacy option

-However, to keep the service affordable and accessible to everyone, we developed a system that significantly reduces the amount of deposit required, down to the cost of renting a bike for one day.
+However, to keep the service affordable and accessible to everyone, we imagined a system that significantly reduces the amount of the required deposit, down to the cost of renting a bike for one day.
 In contrast, the user must provide a file containing his personal data upon invocation of the smart contract (via the rentbike function).
 However, we want that personal data to remain inaccessible to anyone unless the bike gets stolen.
 We developed a system that achieves this by using asymetric key encryption and a secure decryptor on a TEE (see footnote 4 for an explanation of this technology).
 This goal can be broken down into 3 subgoals:

 ##### Users can’t revoke access to personal data once a contract is invoked.

 Our initial strategy for maintaining user anonymity during the contract involved storing their personal information in a Personal Data Store[^13] (PDS).
 Users would request proof of their data being stored in the PDS, which they would then send to PIXI.
 According to contractual agreements, PIXI would access this data only if necessary (when the bike is not returned).
 Users could protect themselves by using the PDS's logs.
 However, the PDS lacked the authority to refuse a user's request to revoke their data, even if they were bound by a contractual agreement with a third party.
 This meant that a user could rent a bike and subsequently remove their personal information from the platform.
-Faced with this challenge, we had to preserve a copy of the user's personal data within the contract.
-Since the execution of the contract is _unalterable_, there is no way for the user to remove or modify his personal information after the bike is rented.
+Faced with this challenge, we decided to preserve a copy of the user's personal data within the contract.
+Since the execution of the contract is _unalterable_, there is no way for the user to remove or modify his personal information after the bike is rented, thus achieving our goal.

 ##### Only PIXI can see data if a bike is stolen.